FernE97/css-coding-standards/readme.md

 <h3 id="over-qualified">Over Qualified Selectors</h3>

-Over-qualifying selectors are unecessary such as ``div.container``.
+Over-qualifying selectors are unnecessary such as ``div.container``.
 This will limit the selector to only div's with a class of container, which most of the time isn't necessary.
 They can also cause specificity issues and lead to long messy selectors.

 ```css
 /*=Over-qualified